SayHomeSell.com

 Your agent will negotiate your contract with the buyer (or with the agent representing the buyer).

-Your agent will help you understand the inspector's report to keep it within contract specifications.
-See our notes on home inspection information
+Your agent will help you understand the inspector's report to keep it within contract specifications:

 Close the Deal: